-Photography is a way to capture nature of the moment and so live in the moment.
-I also find local people and their culture, history and architecture captivating but always with an eye for the wildlife round the corner.
+Photography is a way to capture the moment.
+The narrative is a chance to set the scene and draw some wider conclusions from time to time.
 I enjoy the sense of place that comes from being in a location for a period of time, so I have spent springs in the Mediterranean where the world is slower, richer, and where the last Ice Age never quite reached.
 I do my best to correctly identify everything I photograph and usually photography helps me see more and identify more.
 I’m most interested in the art of nature but a science background helps make sense of the beautiful chaos.

-Please feel free to comment or ask questions and interact – I hope the stories and photographs are interesting and, at times, stimulating.
+Please feel free to comment or ask questions and interact; I hope that the stories and images are interesting and, at times, stimulating.